-It is not a nice thing to think about but employee theft is rampant in small to mid-sized businesses.
-It never ceases to astound people that a trusted employee could steal from you.
-It angers you and makes you sad, but it is happening every day.
+Employee theft is rampant in small to mid-sized businesses.
+It never ceases to astound people that a trusted employee could steal from their employer.
+It is happening every day.
 Large amounts are being stolen from businesses both small and large.

-o Time.
-Do your employees steal time by running personnel errands or spending excess time on the phone as you are paying them for doing the company work?
+- Time.
+Do your employees steal time by running personal errands or spending excess time on the phone as you are paying them for doing the company work?

 - Company credit cards.
 Do your employees have company credit cards?
 Are the expenses charged to these cards reviewed by someone other than that employee?

 - Computer access.
 You would be amazed at how many employees run a small business on your computer and on your company time.

 - Have a policy that strictly forbids the above activities (and other similar activities).

 - Look at your business functions and determine where you are vulnerable.